nautobot/nautobot-plugin-chatops-ansible/README.md

 ### Get Job Templates

 This gathers the information about the defined job templates on the Ansible Tower/AWX instance.
 It will provide the name, description, project, and the associated inventory with the Job Template configured.
+It will provide the name, description, project, and the associated inventory for the selected Job Template.

 ### Run Job Template

 The natural progression of gathering job templates is then to execute a particular job template.
-If a templates does not need any extra vars or surveys to be completed, it will be able to be executed.
-The response from Ansible Tower/AWX of the job number will then be provided back via chat to know what job number was executed.
+Executes a Job Template that does not require extra vars or surveys to be completed.
+The Job ID for the executed job template will be provided via a chat response.

 ### Get Jobs